Joanna Lumley

-"I especially loved my second boarding school, an Anglo-Catholic convent in the hills behind Hastings.
-The nuns wore blue stockings and were brainy and lovely.
-There were 70 boarders and I was happy as a clam."
+Dame Joanna Lamond Lumley (born 1 May 1946) is a British actress, presenter, author, television producer, activist and former model.

 Lumley attended the Lucie Clayton Finishing School in London, after being turned down by the Royal Academy of Dramatic Art at the age of 16.

 Career

 Lumley spent three years as a photographic model, notably for Brian Duffy, who photographed her with her son, born in 1967.
 That year she also appeared on the BBC2 programme The Impresarios: For Appearance's Sake.
 She also worked as a house model for Jean Muir.
 Over forty years later, she participated in another photoshoot – again with her son – for Duffy as part of a retrospective of the photographer's work.

 Lumley appeared in an early episode of the Bruce Forsyth Show in 1966.
 She appeared in a British television advertisement for Nimble Bread first screened in 1969.

 Lumley did not receive any formal training at drama school.
 Her acting career began in 1969 with a small, uncredited role in the film Some Girls Do, and as a Bond girl in On Her Majesty's Secret Service, in which she had two lines as the English girl among the villainous Ernst Stavro Blofeld's "Angels of Death".
 Lumley went on to have a brief but memorable role as Elaine Perkins in Coronation Street, in which her character turned down Ken Barlow's offer of marriage, as well as roles in other popular television series such as Are You Being Served?, Steptoe and Son and The Protectors.
 In 1973, she made another big screen appearance as Jessica Van Helsing in The Satanic Rites of Dracula, the last Hammer Dracula film to star Christopher Lee.
 She also had a role in the comedy film Don't Just Lie There, Say Something!
 (1974) alongside Leslie Phillips and Joan Sims.